l0STAwaY/crtools/README.md

 ## jnplot()

+plots johnson-neyman plot for only glm's since interaction does not support other models

 Computes and visualizes the Johnson-Neyman significance regionfor interactions involving a continuous predictor and moderator.
 The function is not implemented for ZeroInflation or effect models because both don't work the interaction package

+## ggemmeansplot()

+Uses emmeans to plot predicted values from count models.
+Automatically handles continuous and categorical predictors and moderators.
+Displays confidence intervals when available.

+## All the other emmeans and emmtrends tab, contrast, tab

+These are as it's names suggest, helper functions that help us graph out the emmeans emmtrends contrast and table

+## Some other notes
+Note: that emmtrends and joshnson-neyman are both on the log(response) scale due to  implmentation difficulties but the results are still meaningful but require careful interpretation

+All emmeans functions contrast and table and ggemmeansplot() are both on the response scale